Maitland, Cape Town

+Maitland is a mixed-use suburb of Cape Town, South Africa.
+Situated in the Blouberg region of the city, Maitland comprises residential, commercial, and light industrial buildings.

-Maitland is situated along a number of important transport networks connecting the Cape Town city bowl to the rest of the city.
-The most important being the railway line that runs through the middle of the suburb and the N1 that is situated on its northern boundary.
+The suburb is located along a number of important transport networks connecting the Cape Town city bowl to the rest of the city.
+The most important of these are the railway line, which runs through the middle of the Maitland, and the N1 freeway that is situated on its northern boundary.

 The area has always been an important transport hub for the city.
+One of the city's main freeway interchanges - Koeberg Interchange - sits in the northwestern part of Maitland.

+History

-In 1845 one of the first roads from Stellenbosch through the Maitland area was completed.
+In 1845, one of the first roads from Stellenbosch through the Maitland area was completed.
 This effectively connected Cape Town to the rest of Africa as at the time the dunes of the Cape Flats prevented much traffic between the two locations.
-The suburb is named after Sir Peregrine Maitland who was governor of the Cape in the mid 1840s.
+The suburb is named after Sir Peregrine Maitland who was governor of the Cape in the mid-1840s.